By Dr. Paul Jerard, E-RYT 500, YACEP

 Advice for Teachers

-Even though prenatal and postnatal courses may cover postpartum depression, there is no Yoga teacher training course in existence that gives instructors the ability to professionally advise a student with clinical depression.
+Even though prenatal and postnatal courses may cover postpartum depression, no Yoga teacher training course allows instructors to advise a student with clinical depression professionally.
 For some of us, coping with and preventing depression can be a life-long struggle.
-Unless, you are a psychiatrist, psychologist or a medical doctor, you should point students in the safest direction toward professional counseling.
-If a person is in a high risk category, there is no time to waste.
+Unless you are a psychiatrist, psychologist, or medical doctor, you should point students in the safest direction toward professional counseling.
+There is no time to waste if a person is in a high-risk category.

 © Copyright – Aura Wellness Center – Publications Division